What's in a word? 'Queer British Art' exhibit explores the question

-What's in a word?
-Plenty, according to a new exhibition at the Tate Britain in London, which is challenging visitors and critics with the title "Queer British Art 1861-1967."
+LONDON — What's in a word?
+Plenty, according to a new exhibition at the Tate Britain, which is challenging visitors and critics with the title "Queer British Art 1861-1967."
 It's a slightly risky use of a risqué word.
-It's a term that was once used pejoratively -- and, sadly, still is -- to taunt and abuse, but has more recently been adopted by individuals and communities as a term of identity, resistance and celebration.
+It's a term that was once used pejoratively — and, sadly, still is — to taunt and abuse, but has more recently been adopted by individuals and communities as a term of identity, resistance and celebration.
 There was ample evidence of those three qualities throughout the exhibition.

 Identity revealed itself at every turn.
 The poster image for the exhibition was a striking self-portrait by Gluck.
 It's a defiant, slightly troubling and arresting image by the artist, born Hannah Gluckstein, who flourished in Britain in the 1920s and '30s.
 She changed her name to Gluck ("no prefix, suffix, or quotes") as she felt the gender of an artist was immaterial.
 She cropped her hair short, dressed in men's clothes and sought to challenge or merely ignore many of the social norms of her day.